How to Love an Introvert on Valentine's Day

 ISTP - Both flexible AND organized, the ISTP can be tough to please.
 Consider making reservations at an escape room that will appeal to their desire to draw conclusions from a data set.
 There are a variety of scripts, scenarios and problems to solve.
 During dinner following your escape, get them talking about how they processed all of the clues and solved the final puzzle that led to a successful escape.

 ISFP - Do not rush this date.
 Give them time to process each moment.
 Try a traveling meal.
 Visit a different restaurant for each course so they can savor the flavors of each meal.
-Start out with pub style appetizers, then move on to their favorite restaurant for the main course, and finally, treat them to a chocolate bar or family bakery for dessert.
+Start out with pub style appetizers, then move on to their favorite restaurant for the main course, and finally, treat them to a family bakery for dessert.

 INFP - Plan a date that helps them see the potential everywhere you go.
 Grab a picnic, a decent camera or even your phone, and a pair of dice.
 Get in the car and roll the dice.
 Odd numbers, turn right, even numbers, turn left.
 Set the timer for five, ten or fifteen minutes (mix it up!), then roll the dice again.
 Take the time to appreciate your surroundings and memorialize the date with lots of pictures.